 Blackstone last week reported third-quarter profit of $129 million, compared with a loss of $275 million a year earlier.
 Like KKR, New York-based Blackstone says investors should focus on a non-standard measure of profit that excludes some costs tied to its initial public offering.
 By that measure, the firm had a profit of $622 million, compared with a year-earlier loss of $380 million.

 Private-equity firms pool money from investors including pension plans and endowments with a mandate to buy companies within about five to six years, overhaul then sell them, and return the funds with a profit after about 10 years.
 The firms, which use debt to finance the deals and amplify returns, typically charge an annual management fee equal to 1.5 percent to 2 percent of committed funds and keep 20 percent of investment profits.

-Carlyle Group LP (CG) and Apollo Global Management LLC (APO), two of the largest publicly traded alternative-asset firms, are scheduled to announce results next month.
+Carlyle Group LP (CG:US) and Apollo Global Management LLC (APO:US), two of the largest publicly traded alternative-asset firms, are scheduled to announce results next month.
 Carlyle is headquartered in Washington, and Apollo is based in New York.

 Worldwide, the value of private-equity deals announced in the third quarter fell 29 percent to $95.1 billion from a year earlier, with leveraged buyouts rising 62 percent to $39.3 billion, according to data compiled by Bloomberg.

 To contact the reporters on this story: Devin Banerjee in New York at firstname.lastname@example.org; Saumya Vaishampayan in New York at email@example.com

 To contact the editor responsible for this story: Christian Baumgaertel at firstname.lastname@example.org